kevinsogo/compgen/docs_src/HELP.md

 - Use bare *

+- Force load subtasks for kg test, otherwise we load from details.subtasks_files

+- Add `help` and `description` in subparsers.

 - Enclose "@importables" in blocks and only expose the good functions.
 Maybe automate this with kg kompile.

 - Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.